muratk3n/thirdwave/en/README.md

 ---

-Well after pressure like this, from all over the place, FB caved
+Well after pressure like this from many FB caved

 "Baron Cohen called Zuckerberg a 'naive, misguided child who spreads Nazi propaganda and only has imaginary friends.'"